Yiiikes! Joseline Blasts Faith Evans For Allegedly Creepin’ On Stevie J. With Younger Men ‘You Do It All The Time!’

 She also made crude comments about Faith’s son who is living with autism and called him an “animal” allegedly for an incident where Joseline’s daughter Bonnie Bella was “almost killed.”

 This old b***** need to keep the bricks out her way,” wrote Joseline.
 I” ain’t been with that man in four years.
-Every time my TV shows about to drop this ol word down melted b**** got something to say to stay relevant.
+Every time my TV shows about to drop this ol wore down melted b**** got something to say to stay relevant.
 B***** you a h*e and your husband told me and my husband last week that you cheated on him with young ni***s and you do it all the time.
 Now talk about your crazy a** kid that almost killed Bonnie under your watch.”

 Joseline added that Faith allegedly was creeping with Stevie for years before they even broke up.